Aliases for CD3E Gene

 The protein encoded by this gene is the CD3-epsilon polypeptide, which together with CD3-gamma, -delta and -zeta, and the T-cell receptor alpha/beta and gamma/delta heterodimers, forms the T-cell receptor-CD3 complex.
 This complex plays an important role in coupling antigen recognition to several intracellular signal-transduction pathways.
 The genes encoding the epsilon, gamma and delta polypeptides are located in the same cluster on chromosome 11.
 The epsilon polypeptide plays an essential role in T-cell development.
 Defects in this gene cause immunodeficiency.
 This gene has also been linked to a susceptibility to type I diabetes in women. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CD3E Gene

 CD3E (CD3e Molecule) is a Protein Coding gene.
 Diseases associated with CD3E include immunodeficiency 18 and t-b+ severe combined immunodeficiency due to cd3delta/cd3epsilon/cd3zeta.
-Among its related pathways are Immune System and G-protein signaling_Regulation of RAC1 activity.
+Among its related pathways are Toll-like receptor signaling pathway and Hematopoietic cell lineage.
 GO annotations related to this gene include protein heterodimerization activity and signal transducer activity.